-How Smart Money-Saving Moms Get Started
+How Smart Money-Saving Parents Get Started

 The trick is to look at everyday activities that you can adopt and make them a habit.

 Everyone can save money on groceries.
 And when you use coupons, it's just like getting a free bag of money.
-You might think of coupons as something you have to clip from the newspaper but many coupons can now be found online.
+You might think of coupons as something you have to clip from the newspaper, but many coupons can now be found online.

 "Generic" isn't a bad word.
 Generic versions of everything from groceries to medicines are available at deep discounts.

-If you're worried about your children's reaction to giving up name brand foods, try a taste test without telling them.
+If you're worried about your children's reaction to giving up name-brand foods, try a taste test without telling them.
 Buy the store brand version of their favorite cookies and see if they notice the difference.
 Chances are, they won't.